 As Vision College offers the Bachelor of Counselling from a Christian faith-based perspective, it is intended to develop graduates who can enter the counselling field with the competence to work through body, mind and spiritual wellness, valuing the uniqueness of each individual in achieving holistic wellbeing or Te Whare Tapa Wha.

-Graduates of the Bachelor of Counselling will be well-developed in self-awareness and strongly competent in engaging in and maintaining a therapeutic relationship and process with clients.
-They will also have completed the requirements for provisional membership to the relevant professional bodies New Zealand Christian Counsellors Association (NZCCA) and New Zealand Association of Counsellors (NZAC).
+Graduates of the Bachelor of Counselling will have completed the requirements for provisional membership to the relevant professional bodies New Zealand Christian Counsellors Association (NZCCA) and New Zealand Association of Counsellors (NZAC).

 Before you complete your online enrolment, please Click Here to download our application booklet.
 This will give you a clear understanding of the process to follow and all of the required documents to enable you to enrol.
 Once you have enrolled online, you can then complete these additional documents and email them to firstname.lastname@example.org.